firasm/jupyterbook_course_template/_sources/about/syllabus.md

 A student who has a complaint related to this course should follow the procedures summarized below:

 - The student should attempt to resolve the matter with the instructor first.
 Students may talk first to someone other than the instructor if they do not feel, for whatever reason, that they can directly approach the instructor.
-- If the complaint is not resolved to the student's satisfaction, the student should go to the departmental chair John Braun at SCI 388, 250-807-8032 or e-mail him at john.braun@ubc.ca.
+- If the complaint is not resolved to the student's satisfaction, the student should e-mail the Associate Head,
+Yves Lucet at [yves.lucet@ubc.ca](mailto:yves.lucet@ubc.ca) or the Department Head, Dr. John Braun at [john.braun@ubc.ca](mailto:john.braun@ubc.ca).

+### Important Dates

+You will find all the important term dates in the [UBCO Academic Calendar](https://www.calendar.ubc.ca/okanagan/index.cfm?go=deadlines).

-### Grading Practices
+### Tentative Schedule

-Requirements to pass the course are listed above {ref}`grading_practices`.

-Faculties, departments, and schools reserve the right to scale grades in order to maintain equity among sections and conformity to University, faculty, department, or school norms.
-Students should therefore note that an unofficial grade given by an instructor might be changed by the faculty, department, or school.
-[Grades](http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014) are not official until they appear on a student's academic record.
-If you have any questions about how academic integrity applies to this course, please consult with your professor.
+The tentative course schedule can be found [here](./course_schedule).

+## Student Service Resources

+The following are some resources the department and the university have compiled for you.
 ### Disability Assistance

 The Disability Resource Centre ensures educational equity for students with disabilities, injuries or illness.
-If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, [visit our website](http://students.ok.ubc.ca/drc/welcome.html) for more information or contact the DRC at: drc.questions@ubc.ca.
+If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, [visit our website](https://students.ok.ubc.ca/drc/welcome.html) for more information or contact the DRC at: [drc.questions@ubc.ca](mailto:drc.questions@ubc.ca).

 ### Equity, Human Rights, Discrimination and Harassment

 UBC Okanagan is a place where every student, staff and faculty member should be able to study and work in an environment that is free from human rights based discrimination and harassment.
-If you require assistance related to an issue of equity, discrimination or harassment, please contact the [Equity Office](https://equity.ok.ubc.ca/) by phone (250.807.9291) or email (equity.ubco@ubc.ca), your administrative head of unit, and/or your unit’s equity representative.
+If you require assistance related to an issue of equity, discrimination or harassment, please contact the [Equity Office](https://equity.ok.ubc.ca/) by phone (250.807.9291) or email ([equity.ubco@ubc.ca](mailto:equity.ubco@ubc.ca)), your administrative head of unit, and/or your unit’s equity representative.

-### Health & Wellness
+### Health & Wellness - UNC 337

 At UBC Okanagan health services to students are provided by Health and Wellness.
 Nurses, physicians and counsellors provide health care and counselling related to physical health, emotional/mental health and sexual/reproductive health concerns.